Motorsport Command Center

 Today an F1 paddock maintains trust through fifteen vendors.
 Tomorrow it runs on one platform.

-Six primitives in silicon replace ten enterprise contracts.
+Seven cryptographic primitives replace ten enterprise contracts.
 The audit is the database.
 The compliance officer is the SIU.
 Settlement is on-chain in USDC, not in a quarterly close.

 Figures are Hive-researched estimates derived from public filings, industry benchmarks, and team-disclosed cost-cap submissions.
 The stack above describes function, not vendor.
 Each paddock maps these line items to its own incumbent supplier mix.